-Due to the General fund from the Employee Flex Trust Fund representing short-\$ 6,000 term loan to cover start up costs.
+Due to the General fund from the Employee Flex Trust Fund 6,000 representing short-term loan to cover start up costs.
+1,238 Due to the General fund from Non-major funds representing cahs overces 7,238

 8. TRANSFERS TO/FROM OTHER FUNDS